 However, there is no “best” material for outdoor planters as it mostly depends on the aesthetics of your garden scheme, application, and personal preference.

-Let’s take a look at the most popular planter materials on the market.
+Let’s take a quick look at the most popular planter materials on the market.

 Stone is an excellent material to use for outdoor plant containers because it’s naturally antimicrobial (resistant to mold and mildew) and has excellent drainage properties.